+FACULTY

+Melissa Hyatt, Program Advisor

+m_hyatt@southwesterncc.edu

-FACULTY Mitch Fischer, Program Advisor mfischer@southwesterncc.edu 828.339.4331 or 800.447.4091, ext.
-4331 The Carpentry curriculum is designed to train students to construct residential structures using standard building materials and hand and power tools.
+828.339.4331 or 800.447.4091, ext.
+4331

+The Carpentry curriculum is designed to train students to construct residential structures using standard building materials and hand and power tools.
 Carpentry skills and a general knowledge of residential construction will also be taught.